chentsulin/redux-boilerplate/README.md

 $ npm start
 ```

-You can change server port using following command.
+Also, you can configure server port using `PORT` environment variable.

 ```sh
 $ PORT=5000 npm start